MarvNC/vn-userscripts/README.md

   - Denpasoft
   - Nutaku
   - Fakku
+- Please file an issue to request support for other sites.
 - Note that prices will usually be 税込 (tax included) for JP retail sites.
 The ❌ symbol indicates that the product is likely out of stock.

 ![links script example](images/chrome_%E8%92%BC%E3%81%AE%E5%BD%BC%E6%96%B9%E3%81%AE%E3%83%95%E3%82%A9%E3%83%BC%E3%83%AA%E3%82%BA%E3%83%A0_EXTRA1__vndb_-_Google_Chrome_2023-03-02_13-04-14.png)